 As far as cost goes, information is a bit sparse.
 At an educated guess, we’d estimate that an Amaze would cost about $2,700, but it would definitely be worth confirming this with a hearing healthcare professional.

-Most negative feedback relates to, well, feedback.
+Most negative criticism relates to feedback issues.
 There are some reports of loud ringing occasionally being output by the hearing aids, as well as the odd malfunction.
 Reception to the Legend seems to be generally very good, however, with these problems only popping up very rarely.

 The Legend’s price looks to be around $2,500, but this is based off of only a few sources, so you’ll want to verify before committing it to memory.